This Jesus is a mystery!

 And yet there are times when He seems to hide Himself from me as well.
 There are times when, in spite of what I know, He seems to not want to make Himself known to me.
 There are times when I seem worn down by life or exhausted or blah beyond the point of feeling.

-“Where,” I ask, “is the power and the glory of the Strong One who has bound the evil strong man and entered his house, the One whose kingdom came with the glory of angels and miracles?”
+“Where,” I ask “is the power and the glory of the Strong One who has bound the evil strong man and entered his house, and the One whose kingdom came with the glory of angels and miracles?”
+Why is there still suffering, and why do I still sin if the Holy Spirit dwells within me?
+How can men be both so beautiful and so ugly?
+On and on the mystery drones, like some freak out jam session from an over-bloated 1968 psychedelic rock album.

 I become as the blind and mute man in Matthew 12.
 In this chapter, the blind and mute man is brought by others to Jesus to be healed, and he finds healing.
 In this chapter of my life, I will bring myself to Jesus to find healing once again.
 This is my advantage over the blind and lame men in the Gospels: they have to wait for others to bring them to Jesus, but I can come to Him any time I want.